-I was recently captivated by an article about the Yacht races held in St. Thomas U.S. Virgin Islands – The 41st Annual International Rolex Regatta to be specific that was held in March of this year.
-Talk about the high life, this is exciting stuff regardless if you own a yacht or just want to take 5 minutes and picture yourself on one with the wind in your face and the bright sun and salty sea spray whipping at you.
+I was recently captivated by an article about the Yacht races held in St. Thomas U.S. Virgin Islands – the 41st Annual International Rolex Regatta to be specific.
+That was held in March of this year.
+Talk about the high life, this is exciting stuff, regardless if you own a yacht or just want to take 5 minutes and picture yourself on one with the wind in your face and the bright sun and salty sea spray whipping at you.
 I suppose owning a Rolex Yacht-Master prompted me to search deeper into the yachting world once I read the article.
-I don’t own a yacht and probably never will, but that doesn’t keep me from owning a tremendous Rolex timepiece with a bit of history to it.
+I don’t own a yacht and probably never will, but that doesn’t keep me from owning a tremendous Rolex time piece with a bit of history to it.
 Part of the allure of owning these types of watches is the ability to own something that is a true engineering feat of accuracy with impressive looks.
 The Rolex Yacht-Master just looks awesome.

 I sometimes notice people looking at my watch, and then, they quickly look away when I catch their eye.
-Perhaps, they think I’m a snob that owns a yacht because I own a Rolex Yacht-master.
+Perhaps they think I’m a snob that owns a yacht because I own a Rolex Yacht-master.
 I don’t even own a canoe.
 But, I do absolutely love these watches and what they represent.
 Looking back at the beginning of the Yacht-Master’s prototype design history, back in 1967, which incidentally came along a few years after the introduction of the Daytona.
 The watch actually launched in 69.
 Hard to imagine that reggae was first introduced to the states from Jamaica in 1967, and Ronald Regan was first sworn in as governor of the great state of California.
-A little kid named Bill Gates who was 13 and attending Lake Side preparatory school, and the Beatles released Sgt.
+A little kid named Bill Gates was 13 and attending Lake Side preparatory school; the Beatles released Sgt.
 Pepper’s Lonely hearts Club Band album.
 Where does the time go?
-Let me check my Rolex; supposedly it does not just tell time, it tells history - if you read the Rolex advertisements.
+Let me check my Rolex, supposedly it does not just tell time, it tells history – if you read the Rolex advertisements.